-So, save this recipe for your little one’s snack instead of grabbing something store bought.
+So, save this recipe for your little one’s snack instead of grabbing something store-bought.
 I am sure you will enjoy this refreshing smoothie too.
-Let’s go through the recipe and the video.
+Let’s go through the recipe.

 Mango Pineapple Smoothie